-The Mayor’s Academies Programme aims to support Londoners hardest hit by the pandemic into good work in sectors key to London’s recovery and long-term economic growth, as part of the London Recovery Programme.
-It will do this by providing financial support for the coordination and quality marking of training in London (including adult education) and the provision of bespoke support to help newly skilled people into work in our priority sectors.
+The Mayor’s Skills Academies aims to support Londoners hardest hit by the pandemic in good work sectors key to London’s recovery and long-term economic growth, as part of the London Recovery Programme.
+It will do this by providing financial support for the coordination and quality marking of training in London (including adult education) and the provision of bespoke support to help newly skilled people to work in our priority sectors.

-All the above courses are available throughout the week and run for 3 to 5 weeks, and are available full or part time, all year round (with some content available on Saturdays to help suit your circumstances).
-We have a lot of upskilling options at CCCG, so please do get in touch if you have any skill or specialism queries.
+All the above courses are available throughout the week and run for 3 to 5 weeks, and are available full or part-time, all year round (with some content available on Saturdays to help suit your circumstances).
+We have a lot of upskilling options, so please do get in touch if you have any skill or specialism queries.

 “WestKing prepared me and got me ready for the industry and working in a professional environment.
 [They] believed in me and helped me to succeed.”